-In the years of the Russo-Turkish war in 1877-1878, which brought freedom to Bulgarians, Gabrovo was one of the ten Bulgarian cities that had the greatest contribution to the victorious end, especially during the epic Shipka Fights in August 1877.
+In the years of the Russo-Turkish war in 1877-1878, which brought freedom to Bulgarians, Gabrovo was one of the ten Bulgarian cities that had the greatest contribution to the victorious end, especially during the epic Shipka Battles in August 1877.
 The local people took part in the voluntary army units, organized armed bands of guardians, worked on the construction of roads and military facilities, they were reconnoitres and led military columns on their way to the Russian armies south of the Balkan Mountains.

 Address: Gabrovo 5300, sq.Vuzrajdane №3